We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Victoria, Australia flights can be made cheaper if you choose a flight in the afternoon.
+Victoria, Australia flights can be made cheaper if you choose a flight at midday.
 Booking a flight in the morning will likely mean higher prices.

 Victoria is the smallest state in Australia, but it is also the most urbanised.
 Tourists visit Victoria every year for the local food and wine, shopping and natural attractions.